 The NPOESS development and acquisition plan is designed to make best use of production and existing POES and DMSP assets, to reduce risk on critical sensor payloads and algorithms, and to leverage civil, governmental, and international payload and spacecraft developments.
-The planned evolution from the current POES and DMSP programs to NPOESS will take place over the next six to ten years.
+The planned evolution from the current POES and DMSP programs to NPOESS will take place over several years.
 Currently the U.S. is operating two primary POES and two primary DMSP satellites.
 With the planned launch in 2005 of EUMETSAT's first polar-orbiting Metop satellite, there will be one POES, one Metop, and two DMSP satellites in four orbital planes.
-The first launch of an NPOESS spacecraft is planned for November 2009 to begin replacing the last of the current POES and DMSP satellites.
-When NPOESS reaches full operational capability in 2013, spacecraft in all three orbital planes will provide global coverage with a data refresh rate of approximately four hours for most observations.
+The first converged NPOESS satellite must be available for launch by 2008 to back-up the last launches of the current DMSP and POES satellites.
+The agencies participating in the NPOESS development have agreed upon a fully defined set of integrated operational requirements that will meet the needs of the U.S. civil and military users for satellite data.
+The established requirements for 55 atmospheric, oceanic, terrestrial, climatic, and solar-geophysical data products are guiding the development of advanced technology visible, infrared, and microwave imagers and sounders that will provide enhanced capabilities to users and improve the accuracy and timeliness of observations.
+The data that will be collected by the NPOESS suite of instruments fully encompass the Earth science disciplines.
+When operational, NPOESS will truly be an "environmental observing system," not just an advanced "weather" satellite.